C2SP/C2SP/BLAKE3.md

-Detailed implementation and optimization guidelines are given in Section 5 of the [BLAKE3 paper][paper] This section providers a brief overview of these, as a starting point to implementers, covering the most salient points.
+Detailed implementation and optimization guidelines are given in Section 5 of the [BLAKE3 paper][paper] This section providers a brief overview of these, as a starting point for implementers, covering the most salient points.

 Optimized implementations of BLAKE3 in the C and Rust languages are